 ) exactly balances the pressure force pushing on the remainder of the exhaust due to the ambient pressure Pa

 .
 Again, we are ignoring gravity and air resistance (drag) in the derivation of equation (3) and (7).
-To include their effect we simply add their contribution to the thrust force, as shown in the previous section on rocket physics.
+To include their effect we simply add their contribution to the thrust force, as shown in the previous section.

-In the following discussion on rocket physics we will look at the energy consumption of a rocket moving through the air at constant velocity.
+In the following discussion we will look at the energy consumption of a rocket moving through the air at constant velocity.

 The thrust force T